Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Quantum copy-protection

 \subsection{Quantum copy-protection with a classical client}

 Let us now define the notion of quantum copy-protection with a classical client.
-This notion is similar to \ref{def:copy-protection-scheme} and enables a \emph{classical} client to delegate a copy-protected program to a \emph{quantum} receiver in a way that allows the receiver to execute the program, but prevents it from creating additional ``pirated'' copies.
+Similar to \ref{def:copy-protection-scheme}, it enables a \emph{classical} client to delegate a copy-protected program to a \emph{quantum} receiver in a way that allows the receiver to execute the program, but prevents it from creating additional ``pirated'' copies.

 \begin{definition}[Quantum copy-protection scheme with a classical client] Let $ \mathscr{F} = \bigcup_{\lambda \in \N} \mathcal{F}_\lambda$ be a class of efficiently computable functions $f: \algo X \rightarrow \algo Y$.
 A QCP scheme with a classical client (or, QCP$_{\text{CC}}$ scheme) for the class $\mathscr{F}$ is a pair of efficient interactive quantum algorithms $\QCP_{\mathsf{CC}} = (\mathsf{Protect}, \mathsf{Eval})$: \begin{description} \item $\mathsf{QCP_\CC.Protect}(\algo C(1^\lambda,d_f),\algo R(1^\lambda)) \rightarrow \rho \, \textbf{or} \, \bot$: this is an interactive protocol between a classical client $\algo C$ (who takes as input the parameter $1^\lambda$ and a classical description $d_f$ of a function $f \in \algo F_\lambda$) and a quantum receiver $\algo R$ (who takes as input $1^\lambda$).
 Provided that the protocol is successful with the flag $\top$, $\algo R$ is in possession of a quantum state $\rho$ (which depends on $f$).
 Otherwise, $\algo C$ outputs $\bot$. \item $\mathsf{QCP_\CC.Eval}(1^\lambda,\rho,x):$ takes as input the security parameter $1^\lambda$, a quantum state $\rho$ and an input $x \in \algo X$, and outputs a bipartite state $\rho' \otimes \ketbra{y}{y}$ for an outcome $y \in \algo Y$. \end{description} \end{definition}